 - Creating the Foundation for a Warm Classroom Climate.
 Harnish, R.J. et al. (2011).
 Association for Psychological Science Observer.

-This teaching tip article provides examples of how to transform syllabus statements into warm and inviting communication to your students.
+This teaching tip article provides examples of transforming syllabus statements into warm and inviting communication with your students.

 - The Syllabus from a Student Perspective.
 Gannon, K. (2019).

 This checklist guides the specific information that answers questions relevant to your students.
 Consider presenting some of this content as a FAQ or Q&A.

 - How to Create a Syllabus.
 Gannon, K. (2019).
 The Chronicle of Higher Education.

 This 3-part series and interactive guide take a faculty perspective on developing our course syllabus while considering how to make the syllabus an entry point and invitation to the course for our students.

 A step-by-step guide for using syllabus development or revision as a tool for creating a course that promotes equity, belonging, and growth for all students.

 - A Learner-Centered Syllabus Helps Set the Tone for Learning.
 Bart, M. (2015).
 Faculty Focus.